We value your privacy.

 ▶ Cold Weather Adjustments:Northern US/Canada (-10°F to -30°F)

-▶ LiFePO4 batteries perform better in extreme cold weather
+▶ LiFePO4 batteries are highly recommended as they perform better in extreme cold weather compared to standard lithium-ion

 The following describes the traditional jump-start method using another vehicle as the power source.
 To jump start a V8 engine, you’ll need a donor vehicle with a battery and alternator strong enough to handle the high cranking amps.
 Connect positive to positive, negative to ground, and let the donor car run for a few minutes before cranking the V8.
 However, using a small 4-cylinder car is not recommended, as its electrical system may be overstressed.